-First Gas is the Liable Party;
+First Gas is the Liable Party; and

-First Gas is liable to one or more third parties under this Code, any TSA and/or any ICA (each TSA and ICA being a Coincident Agreement); and
+First Gas is liable to one or more Shippers or Interconnected Parties under any TSA and/or any ICA (each TSA and ICA being a Coincident Agreement); and

-the sum of First Gas’ liability to the Other Party and to any third parties before the application of any monetary caps (the Apparent Liability) exceeds the relevant Capped Amount,
+the sum of First Gas’ liability to the Other Party and to any other Shippers and Interconnected Parties before the application of any monetary caps (the Apparent Liability) exceeds the relevant Capped Amount,

-then the maximum aggregate liability of First Gas to the Other Party shall be reduced to an amount determined and notified to the Other Party by First Gas, which amount shall reflect the proportion that First Gas’ liability to the Other Party bears to the Apparent Liability taking into account any differences between the respective monetary caps under this Code and/or all Coincident Agreements.
-For the avoidance of doubt, First Gas’ aggregated liability to the Other Party together with its liability under this Code and all Coincident Agreements shall not exceed the relevant Capped Amount.
+then the maximum aggregate liability of First Gas to the Other Party shall be reduced to an amount determined and notified to the Other Party by First Gas, which amount shall reflect the proportion that First Gas’ liability to the Other Party bears to the Apparent Liability, provided that First Gas’ aggregated liability to the Other Party together with its liability under all Coincident Agreements shall not exceed the relevant Capped Amount.

-Where the Liable Party is not First Gas, the maximum aggregate liability of the Liable Party to First Gas under this Code or any Coincident Agreement shall not exceed the relevant Capped Amount.
+Where the Liable Party is not First Gas, the maximum aggregate liability of the Liable Party to First Gas under the relevant TSA shall not exceed the relevant Capped Amount.

 General